-Charitable lead annuity trust - The Foundation is the beneficiary of a charitable lead trust.
-Under the terms of the trust agreement, the Foundation is to receive a fixed payment annually over the specified terms in the trust agreement.
+Charitable lead annuity trust - The Foundation was the beneficiary of a charitable lead trust.
+Under the terms of the trust agreement, the Foundation was to receive a fixed payment annually over the specified terms in the trust agreement.
 Upon the termination of the trust agreement, the remaining trust assets are distributed to others.
-The charitable lead trust is carried at fair value.
-Based on the terms of the trust and the use of a discount rate of 4.25% for the years ended June 30, 2023 and 2022, the present value of future benefits expected to be received by the Foundation was estimated to be \$19,744 and \$57,527 as of June 30, 2023 and 2022, respectively.
+The charitable lead trust was carried at fair value.
+Based on the terms of the trust and the use of a discount rate of 4.25% for the year ended June 30, 2023, the present value of future benefits expected to be received by the Foundation was estimated to be \$19,744.
+The trust matured in fiscal 2024 and no further payments are expected.